danielhanan05/index-advisor/README.md

 LIMIT 100;
 ```

-A naive advisor might only notice `customers.country`.
+A naive advisor may only notice `customers.country`.

 This advisor can recognize that the inner LATERAL query benefits from: